 Week 6

-even in systems where judicial independence is strong, there are many points of contact between the judiciary, the legislature and the executive
+even in systems where judicial independence is strong, there are many formal points of contact between the judiciary, the legislature and the executive

 appointment of judges